 The newest innovation this year is the bak kwa mooncake, the result of over 200 man-hours of brainstorming, experimenting and testing.
 It combines bits of bak kwa that the Chinese so love with coarsely chopped almonds, walnuts, pumpkin seeds, sunflower seeds and winter melon.

 You can clearly see that the pastry is tightly compressed with the various ingredients.
-So each bite is extra crunchy and packed with flavor!
+So each bite is extra crunchy and packed with flavour!

-Check out the colorful snowskin mooncakes.
+Check out the colourful snowskin mooncakes.
 Not only are they pretty to look at, they are also extremely delectable!

 Just by looking at the list alone, I know that at least 3 of the 4 are guaranteed to be big hits.